Addiction is a heartbreaking and difficult disease that can affect families for generations.

 It can also make it easier for the family to communicate with the addict on how they can support them during their sobriety journey.

 Developing these lines of communication and this new openness offers constructive ways of expressing anger or frustration as well as what the addict and family may be struggling with.

 What To Expect from Family Therapy

-When you think of family therapy you might be picturing something similar to an intervention setting– some members are crying, some shouting, or some even bored.
+When you think of family therapy you might be picturing something similar to an intervention setting– some members are crying, some are shouting, or some are even bored.